swo/stats-book/stats.md

 want to learn some history), it blinds students to the possibility that we have the approaches we have because of historical accident and the imperfections of our forebears, and dulls their ability to reason and think statistically.

+# Intellectual tools

+To understand the stuff in this book, you'll need three major toolkits: algebra, probability, and optimization.
+These aren't what statistical thinking is about, but they are really handy ways to talk about what we'll learn.

+# Probability

+This part will have some math jargon, but you can handle it.

+In probability, we're interested in a *sample space* of *outcomes*.
+If I'm drawing a card from a shuffled deck, the outcomes are each of the 52 cards I could draw.
+Outcomes get combined into *events*, like "drew a red card".
+Every outcome has an associated *probability*, usually written $P$, always in the range $[0, 1]$, and each event has a probability that is the sum of the probabilities of its constituent outcomes.
+Of the 52 cards in the deck, 26 are red, and the probability of drawing any particular card is $\tfrac{1}{52}$, so the probability of drawing a red card is $\tfrac{26}{52} = \tfrac{1}{2}$.

+There is a sophisticated mathematical theory about outcomes, events, and probabilities called *measure theory*.
+The simple definitions I gave here are not sufficient for a complete theory of probability[^measure], but they will work well enough for our purposes.

+[^measure]: For example, what's the probability of flipping heads on a fair an infinite number of times?
+To say "zero" makes it sound like it's impossible, but to say anything other than zero is even more confusing.

+The really interesting quantity here is "probability".
+In math world, probability is just an abstract concept.
+In the real world, it's something that we think about every day.
+For the first part of the book, we'll use the *frequentist* definition of probability: if an event has probability $p$, it means that, if we repeated whatever situation led to the possibility of that event very many times, the proportion of situations leading to that event would approach $p$.
+For example, if I flip a fair coin very many times, I expect the proportion of heads to approach $\tfrac{1}{2}$, so the "probability" of heads is $\tfrac{1}{2}$.

+This frequentist definition will lead us into confusing problems later on, which will lead to the other major definition of probability, *Bayesian* probability[^bayes1], which is a subject of a later chapter.

+[^bayes1]: The fundamental notion in Bayesian probability is that "probability" should mean something about confidence.
+Intuitively, we say that "probability" of heads is $\tfrac{1}{2}$ not because we're thinking of an infinite number of flips, but because we think that heads is 50% "likely".
+  (Confusing, "likelihood" has a specific technical definition that we will get to later.)
+The problem in frequentist probability is that some things cannot be expressed as frequencies of many repeated trials.
+See the Bayesian chapter for more.

+## Random variables

+We can associated this space of outcomes and events with *random variables*, which are functions of the event space that return numbers.
+For the coin flip, the only interesting random variable is: if the flip is heads, the value is one; if tails, then zero.
+For a dice roll, the easy-to-think-of random variable is the number of dots that came up: if the dice rolls one, the value is 1; if two, then 2; etc. You could think up other variables: maybe you get 1 on even dice rolls and 0 on odds.

+To a scientist, this sounds really abstract, which it is, but it lets us write something that feels more natural: for a random variable $X$, what's the probability that $X$ is less than some particular value $x$?
+I'll write this
+$\mathbb{P}[X < x]$.
+This is called the *cumulative distribution function*, of cdf, of $X$.
+Traditionally it's written as $F_X$:
+$$
+F_X(x) \equiv \mathbb{P}[X < x].
+$$

+If $X$ is a finite, discrete function (that can take on only particular values), then $F_X$ is zero for the smallest $x$ supported by $X$ (although it's less than 1 for the highest $x$).
+For a function that can take on arbitrarily large or small values, we can see that
+$$
+\lim_{x \to -\infty} F_X(x) = 0 \text{ and } \lim_{x \to \infty} F_X(x) = 1.
+$$

+In the finite, discrete case, like a dice roll, it's straightforward to compute the cumulative distribution function from the *probability mass function*, which is just the probability that $X$ takes on any particular value.
+For other kinds of random variables, the corresponding concept is the *probability distribution function*, or pdf, traditionally written $f_X$, which is actually derived from the cumulative distribution function:
+$$
+f_X(x) \equiv \frac{d}{dx} F_X(x), \text{ or equivalently } F_X(x) = \int_{-\infty}^x f_X(x') dx'.
+$$

+## Detritus

+I'll need an introduction to some basic ideas: events, unions, conditional probability, expected values, variance, pdf, cdf.
+I think that's most of what you need to get the basic gist.
+(As an aside, you might need some really complicated stuff to answer the finer point questions, like what's the space of rational "coin flips"?)

 # Summary statistics